Cold calling vs cold emailing?

 One way to beat these odds is by crafting a compelling subject line and warming up your outreach by connecting with your recipients on other channels.

 What Factors to Consider Before You Decide?

-- Get to know and understand your target audience, and try to determine which channel of communication they prefer.
+Get to know and understand your target audience, and try to determine which channel of communication they prefer.

-- If you’re just starting your business, and your goal is to reach 50-100 people in order to schedule appointments, it’s ok to call them.
+If you’re just starting your business, and your goal is to reach 50-100 people in order to schedule appointments, it’s ok to call them.
 However, when you grow your business, it’s more time and cost-effective to contact your prospects via email.

-- When you want to contact the top management of a company, it’s better to start with an email, as it’s much easier than to reach them by phone.
+When you want to contact the top management of a company, it’s better to start with an email, as it’s much easier than to reach them by phone.